facts about mexico city

 #11: The Most Populated City in the Americas

-Mexico City was once the second-most populous city in the world, after Tokyo, with more than 20 million inhabitants.
-As of 2020, Mexico City is currently the fourth largest city, with a population of 22 million (Tokyo, Delhi, and Shanghai make the top 3).
+One of the most interesting facts about Mexico City population is that it was once the second-most populous city in the world, after Tokyo, with more than 20 million inhabitants.
+As of 2023, Mexico City is currently the fourth largest city, with a population of 22 million (Tokyo, Delhi, and Shanghai make the top 3).
 Source: Wikipedia

 #12: The World’s Largest University